robindevitt/SA-Coronavirus-Banner/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/sa-coronavirus-banner` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Navigate to the SA COVID-19 in the sidebar menu to select a banner and the location of the banner.
+1. Navigate to the SA COVID-19 in the sidebar menu to activate the location of the banner.

-== Frequently Asked Questions ==

-= What if I want a banner that matches the styling of my website? =

-Submit a request to us, if its simple enough we can release further customisations to the banner as needed.

 == Changelog ==

-= 1.0 =
+= [1.0.0] =
-* Plugin released to WP Directory.
+* Released to WordPress Repository

+== Screenshots ==
+1. Settings page screenshot-1.png
+2. An alert example on a website screenshot-2.png

+== Languages ==
+* English